Crabbe, LeVert lead Nets over Grizzlies 118-115 - Philly

 "I should have pushed the ball up," said Harrison, who was playing for the first time since Feb.
 28. "It's all one me.
 All on me."

 Brionte Webber had a career-high 15 points for the Grizzlies, who were without Marc Gasol due to flu-like symptoms.
-The team has lost 15 straight games on the road since a Christmas Eve victory at Sacramento.
+The team has lost 15 straight games on the road since a New Year's Eve victory at Sacramento.

 Brooklyn trailed 94-87 heading into the fourth quarter before turning it around against the Grizzlies, who dropped to 19-51, one game behind league-worst Phoenix, who had the night off.